 Often described as a birds’ paradise, the Danube Delta is one of the biggest wetlands in the world and a UNESCO Natural World Heritage Site.
 Its 30 types of ecosystems place it in the third position in the world biodiversity top after the Galapagos and the Great Barrier Reef.
 The best-conserved delta in Europe, this is one of the most beautiful places in Romania and a must-see destination for birdwatchers and nature lovers.

-The genesis of the Danube Delta extends over 10,000 years and is still in the making, the Danube River being the main actor.
+The genesis of the Danube Delta extends over 10,000 years and is still in the making with the Danube River as the main actor.
 One of the youngest lands of the Old Continent, the delta extends with 40 square meters every year.
-Only 10% of its entire surface — almost 5,800 square km — is dry land, the rest is a lush universe of floating reed islands, tree-fringed lakes and narrow canals covered in water lilies and bordered by willows.
+Only 10% of its entire surface — almost 5,800 square km — is dry land, the rest is a lush universe of floating reed islands, tree-fringed lakes, and narrow canals covered in water lilies and bordered by willows.

 Over 130 species of fish swim in the waters of the Danube Delta, and fishing is still the locals’ main occupation.
 If this is your passion, do it responsibly, respecting the prohibition calendar and the protected species and areas.

 The Danube rushes to the Black Sea along three major canals: Chilia, Sulina, and Sfantu Gheorghe.
 A veritable labyrinth of smaller canals, grinds, lakes, and islands exists around them.
 The only way to explore the universe of the Danube Delta is by boat, preferably a small and silent one that doesn’t scare or disturb the birds.
 Kayaking is another great option if you want to burn the calories from all the mouth-watering fish dishes you will eat.